 I find Las Vegas more entertaining than Macau, where the focus is on gambling.
 If you are more interested in having fun, or enjoy partying, then Las Vegas seems the best option.

-It is also more expensive to gamble in Macau, having higher minimum bets.
+It is also more expensive to gamble in Macau, having higher limits for minimum bets.
 No wonder the Macau casinos make more money than the ones in Las Vegas.

 Overall, I recommend going to both Macau and Las Vegas and have your own experience there.
 Both places deserve to be visited at least once.